jgraichen/telegraf-ruby/README.md

 ## Using the Rack and Rails plugins

-This gem include a Rails plugin and middlewares for Rack and Sidekiq to collect request events.
+This gem include a Rails plugin and middlewares / adapters for Rack, ActiveJob and Sidekiq to collect request and background worker events.
 They need to be explicitly required to be used:

 ### Rack